5071 US Hwy 1, Vass NC 28394

 If you are bringing in multiple cats, please be aware that each cat must be brought in their own carrier.
-If your cat is not in a carrier or you have two cats in one carrier, you will be required to purchase a cardboard carrier.
-Remember, we are checking in 50-plus other animals.
-Please do not take your cat or dog out of his or her carrier while waiting in the lobby as it can be very dangerous.
+If your cat is not in a carrier or you have two cats in one carrier, you will be required to purchase a cardboard carrier at the time of check-in ($10.00).
+Please do not take your cat out of his or her carrier while waiting in the lobby as it can be very dangerous.
 Each cat must go home in their own carrier.
-We will not put two cats in the same carrier after surgery, so if you only have one you will be required to purchase a second carrier for $10.00.
+We will not put two cats in the same carrier after surgery.

 Feral, wild or outdoor cats are required to come in a humane wire trap to minimize the stress to the cat and potential risk of injury to staff.
 If they are not in a trap when brought to the clinic, you will need to reschedule your appointment.
 If you are not able to handle the cat on a regular basis at home, it is unlikely we will be able to handle the cat when it is stressed here at the clinic.
 Traps allow us to weigh and pre-medicate the cat without restraining or stressing the cat further.

 Payment is required at morning check-in.
 We accept cash, Visa, Discover, and Mastercard.
 We DO NOT accept personal checks, CareCredit, or American Express

 North Carolina state law requires a current rabies vaccination for your pet.
 Please bring proof in the form of a certificate at drop off (tags are not acceptable forms of proof).
 We are otherwise required to administer one at the time of surgery for a charge of $10.00